mariemat/mars/content/pages/food-production.md

 ## Plant Types for Space

 In the movie The Martian, you might remember Mark Watney growing potatoes from a bag of Thanksgiving dinner.
 Well potatoes are actually not the easiest vegetable to grow.
 During my exchange with Gioia MASSA, I discovered the "Pick and Eat" vegetables.
 Tomatoes or salad for example are easier to harvest by being above-ground vegetable.
 It is easy to control their growth and check whenever thay are fully developped and ready to be eaten.
 [You can find here the transcript of an interview of Gioia MASSA on this topic](https://www.nasa.gov/podcasts/houston-we-have-a-podcast/mars-audio-log-4/)

+## Fun Fact: the Zinnia

+On Jan.
+16, 2016, Expedition 46 Commander Scott Kelly shared photographs of a blooming zinnia flower in the Veggie plant growth system aboard the International Space Station.
+Kelly wrote, “Yes, there are other life forms in space! #SpaceFlower #YearInSpace”.
+[See more here](https://www.nasa.gov/image-article/first-flower-grown-space-stations-veggie-facility-2/)